mantidproject/mantid/dev-docs/source/DesignDocumentGuides.rst

 Except for trivial changes, one should always perform design work before coding, no matter the scope or the nature of the feature.
 These guidelines set out in which cases the design must be a *public*, *written* and *persistent* document, rather than a sketch on a white-board in a stand-up meeting.
 Just like coding, design is an iterative and collaborative process.
-Having a written document allows for discussion and iterations with peers before the first line of code is typed.
+Having a written document allows for discussion and iterations with peers, including across facilities, before the first line of code is typed.
 Besides, the written document facilitates the pull request review process.
 Having the design already approved, the reviewer will not need to do a design review with the code review, but will just need to make sure that the implementation matches the previously agreed design.
 Finally, once written, the document can also serve as (or easily be turned into) a developer documentation for future reference.